Quitch/GW-AI-Overhaul/README.md

 - More Pew Pew
 - Section of Foreign Intelligence for galactic war
 - Selection and combat grouping mods e.g. Air Scout Select
+- Client mod which modifies unit files and is incompatible with PA 116982 or later.
+Disable any unit, selection, FX, or faction mod which hasn't been updated since at least 12 June 2023.

 ## Thanks to